Blue Buffalo Life Protection Dog Food earns the Advisor’s second-highest tier rating of 4 stars.

 Near-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

-Even when you consider the protein-boosting effects of the peas, flaxseed and alfalfa meal, this looks like the profile of a kibble containing a modest to moderate amount of meat.
+When you consider the protein-boosting effect of the flaxseed, peas, alfalfa meal and dried yeast, this looks like the profile of a kibble containing a moderate amount of meat.

-Blue Buffalo Life Protection is a plant-based dry dog food using a modest to moderate amount of named meats or chicken meal as its main sources of animal protein, thus earning the brand 4 stars.
+Blue Buffalo Life Protection is a plant-based dry dog food using a moderate amount of chicken, turkey or fish meals as its main sources of animal protein, thus earning the brand 4 stars.

 A Final Word